Contour data from Google Earth

 Remove unwanted columns, leaving just latitude, longitude, and height.
 Save the data as another Space-Delimited Text file with the extension .txt and a meaningful file name.
 This is the data to use when importing into your contouring software.

-Step4: Generate a contour map
+Step 4: Generate a contour map

-We export the grid and contour data to DXF ready for gCADPlus import.
+We export the grid and contour data to DXF, ready for gCADPlus import.

-Step5: Import contour map to gCADPlus
+Step 5: Import the contour map to gCADPlus

-Open a new gCADPlus drawing (without using a template) and save it.
+Please open a new gCADPlus drawing (without using a template) and save it.

 Place a screenshot of the Google Earth view of the site.